 As we take some time this week to step back, rest and plan for the new year, I thought it would be fun to share a few of the major things I learned about blogging last year.
 It was a really great year for me as a blogger and I can’t wait to share more with you about what is coming up next.
-Here are a few lessons that stood out to me from 2015.
+Here are a few lessons that stood out to me this year.
 Even if you don’t blog, I think many of them can be true for really any area of life.

 Trying new things is how you make awesome

 One of my goals last year was to try a few new things with this blogging space.
-After spending years building a platform I am really proud of, I’ve been feeling the push to go beyond the daily blog for sometime.
+After spending years building a platform I am really proud of, I’ve been feeling the push to go beyond the daily blog for some time.
 I released my first book this year, which was such a wildly exciting process (my friends even threw me a surprise launch party).
 I experimented with more social media partnerships (like our 12 days of Christmas) and I tried out the new medium of podcasting.
 I worked with a few new contributors that I quickly grew to love and generally tried to push myself a little more this year.
 I even learned the back end of blogging and coded my first ever redesign – all by myself!

 It’s okay to quit the things you hate